TCXX/Boo/README.md

 # Boo: My Haunted House

+By Cindy Le, Saron Belay, Selamawit Tegegn, and Grace Egbo

+## How to play

 Analogous to Angry Birds, our iOS game starts with an in fact very cute Halloween scene.

 Players can throw Candy/Banana/Milk at pumpkins and ghosts surrounded by woods.